nmitic/mimi-code-challenge/readme.md

 How to start the project
+1. Run: npm install
-1. Run: npm run popular-artists
+2. Run: npm run popular-artists
-2. Open new terminal tab
+3. Open new terminal tab
-3. Run: npm run dev
+4. Run: npm run dev

 Notes
 Since there is no endPoint for popular Artist I made small nodeJS script to handle this and serve the data via json-serve.